a3-audio/a3-system/Controller_Motion/software/raspberry/rasp_moc_conf.md

 This file is a part of A³Pandemic.
 License is GPLv3: https://github.com/ambisonics-audio-association/Ambijockey/blob/main/COPYING
 © Copyright 2021 Raphael Eismann

-We don't use raspberry because qt6 is not compiled for arm at the moment.
+We don't use raspberry because pyside6 is not compiled for arm at the moment.

 Waiting ... and use x68-architecture instead ...

+2021-09-17 found pyside6 in aarc64 repo, installing...

+For aarch64:

+sudo useradd -m aaa
+sudo passwd aaa
+sudo usermod -aG dialout aaa
+sudo usermod -aG sudo aaa
+qt6-tools
+python-opengl
+qt6-svg
+python-pyserial-asyncio (from aur)

+For Raspian:

 1. prepare a micro-sd card with raspberry os
 2. put an empty file 'ssh' to boot-partition, this enables ssh